quantifiedcode/python-anti-patterns/docs/correctness/parameter_passed_as_both_positional_and_keyword_argument.rst

 A positional and keyword parameter have the same name .....................................................

 In the ``print_string`` function below, the first parameter is a positional parameter.
-The second parameter indicates that the function accepts keyword arguments (each keyword argument is accessed via ``keyword_arguments["name"]`` where name is the keyword passed when the function is called.
+The second parameter indicates that the function accepts keyword arguments (each keyword argument is accessed via ``keyword_arguments["name"]`` where name is the keyword passed when the function is called).
 Because this function has a positional parameter called ``string`` and it also accepts a keyword argument called ``string``, the ``Parameter passed as both positional and keyword argument`` error is raised.

 .. warning:: The code below is an example of an error.
 Using this code will create bugs in your programs!